Healthy Diet and Healthy Weight

 Whether you're trying to lose weight, get in shape or just live a healthier life, eating well has lots of benefits.
 From improving your health to saving you money, there are lots of reasons to eat well.

-If you eat too many foods that are high in fat and sugar, and you're not as active as you should be, you're more likely to put on weight.
+If you eat too many foods that are high in fat and sugar, and you're not active, you're more likely to put on weight.

 You can still enjoy the foods you love, by making some small changes and food swaps to help you cut back.
-Switching from dairy products that are full fat and high in sugar to ones that are low fat and have less sugar can really help
+Swapping a side of chips for a side of salad is an example that

 Health Professionals can use the 'Lets talk about weight'